0xEljh/unsloth-ai-feb2025/README.md

 - The main optimizations over a "naive dequantization" are:
   - using `fma` to calculate block absmax (fuses multiplication and addition)
   - reading less absmax values (1 per block instead of 1 per element); we can use a matmul to "broadcast" back to the correct shape anyways
+    > this reduces two reads by a factor of `weight_blocksize`, one of which is non-contiguous
   - using tl.where and the raw code values instead of an index lookup (similar to bnb nf4 implementation)
-  - cache offset and absmax2 values
+  - cache `offset` and `absmax2` values
   - use custom asm to extract the 4-bit codes from each byte
   - ensure contiguouity of output
-- What doesn't work:
-  - Interleaving the code indexes (the individual 4-bit values extracted from the byte) to re-obtain a single vector is slower than operating on these sequentially.
-Similar reshapes and joins/concats are also slower.
-  - extracting all 8 bits from a byte via asm seems to be unstable
+  - interleave the dequantized weights for contiguous memory writes (instead of strided).
+This interleave is done after the matmul with absmax rather than before for performance stability on T4 (affected lower bound of bench sometimes)

 Overall, the performance of A seems to be a bit unstable (and from checking auto-tune, its sometimes a little inconsistent with blocksize choice; best `TL_BLOCKSIZE` on T4 is ~128).
 Re-running `test_dequantize` can yield a variety of results, albeit slightly bounded.